[ UrbanRail.Net ] [ Europe ] [ America ] [ Asia ] [ Africa ] [ Oceania ] [ News ] [ Books ] [ Links ]

 Staten Island Railway

-This railway line runs along the eastern side of New York's fifth borough.
-At St. George in the north it connects to the ferry from Manhattan (near South Ferry station).
+This 22 km railway line runs along the eastern side of Staten Island, New York's fifth borough.
+Except for a short tunnel near St. George the entire line is aboveground and has 22 stations.
+At the northern terminus it connects to the ferry from Manhattan (near South Ferry station).
 Subway MetroCards and tokens are valid on this line.

 < Top of the Page